openpracticelibrary/openpracticelibrary/src/pages/practice/purpose-to-practice-p2p.md

 ---
 templateKey: practice-page
 title: "Purpose-To-Practice (P2P) "
-subtitle: enables stakeholders to collaboratively shape the success of their initiative.
-By co-creating a shared purpose, participants align individual and community significance.
+subtitle: To enables stakeholders to collaboratively shape the success of their initiative.
 Customized elements like principles, participants, structure, and practices drive adaptive organization and scalability.
 date: 2023-10-30T11:14:03.685Z
 authors:
   - Shabnoor Shah